Jalilnkh/Jalilnkh/README.md

   - AI in Education.
   - Biometrics.
 - 📫 How to Reach Me:
-  - The best way to reach me is through my LinkedIn page.
+  - The best way to reach me is through my [LinkedIn page](https://www.linkedin.com/in/jalilnkh/) .
 - 👨‍🏫 Current Project:
   - Considering the establishment of a startup for AI in education to address the educational needs of Turk people in Iran who lack schools teaching in the Azerbaijani language.